mohammadbashiri/bayesian-motor-adaptation/README.md

 <p align="center">
 	<br>
 	<img src="https://github.com/mohammadbashiri93/BayesianMotorAdaptation/blob/master/Figures/workspace.jpg" alt="Fig1">
+    <figcaption>Fig1. - A view of a workspace. black dot is the starting point, and the red dots are the possible targets.</figcaption>
 </p>

 In every state (i.e., specific velocity in x and y direction), we expect a force (the prior)